-Apple has made series of well-publicized stumbles with the Macintosh in the last several years, and it has jeopardized the Mac's momentum with professionals.
+Apple has made a series of well-publicized stumbles with the Macintosh in the last several years, and it has jeopardized the Mac’s momentum with professionals.

-Nevertheless, it still has the opportunity to right the ship keep plenty of its customers in the fold.
-Here's what Apple can do to win back the loyalty of the people who continue to use its computers to get work done.
+Nevertheless, it still has the opportunity to right the ship and keep plenty of its customers in the fold.
+Here’s what Apple can do to win back the loyalty of the people who continue to use its computers to get work done.

 The Mac has suffered from a lot of neglect.
 For example, while the iPhone gets refreshed yearly, the Mac Pro, Mac Mini, and iMac have gone 2 to 3 years–and sometimes even longer–between product refreshes.